 The details of an individual should be removed from the Single Central Record once they no longer work at the academy.
-We will archive the leaver on our current SCR record under a leavers section for the academic year in question.
-Staff will be informed of this when they leave the academy.
+We will archive the leaver on our current SCR record under a

 For supply staff and students who are fee-funded, we require written confirmation that the employment business has undertaken the relevant checks, the date the confirmation was received and evidence of any DBS certificate for the member of staff.